| -------------

 or would you prefer a higher degree of reliability?

 - Communication.
-If (when) your website or
+When your website or

 email is down, do you want to know what's going on?
 Do you want to know